 - On the SSO Management page of RTM:

 - Find the box of your recently created identity provider.

 - Click the context menu, represented by three dots > Edit.

-Important: don’t click Activate and turn on identity Origin before you complete the configuration on Azure AD portal.
+Important: don’t click Activate and turn on identity Origin before you complete the configuration on the Azure AD portal.

-- On the Identity Provider page, you’ll need to copy the following information to finish the configuration on Azure AD portal:
+- On the Identity Provider page, you’ll need to copy the following information to finish the configuration on the Azure AD portal:

 - Assertion Consumer Service URL.

 - Sign-in URL.